robechun/Birdie/README.md

 # Birdie

 ## Description
 Birdie(<i>temporary name</i>) is an encompassing crypto-currency trading app that allows for easier trading and tracking of a user.
-Initial client is MiniWhales
+Initial client is MiniWhales.

 ## Members
 Robert Chung<br>